barasamichael/The_Linux_Cheat_Sheet/MarkDown/wget.md

 ## wget linux command

 wget is a non-interactive command line program for file downloading.
 It is useful for downloading content from web and FTP sites.
-It has options that allow reecursive download, background download and complete download of partially downloaded files.
+It has options that allow recursive downloads, background downloads and complete downloading of partially downloaded files.

 It can also follow links in HTML, CSS and XML pages, to create local versions of remote web sites, fully recreating redirectory structure of original site i.e.,